Header: YouTube/Kevin Samuels

 “All of these brands have claimed the racism in its designs was unintentional.
 But as a former fashion executive who worked both in retail buying and a fashion office, I found this defense a bit peculiar.
 Designers and retailers alike spend months planning, researching, and studying color, trends, and silhouettes far in advance to both capture the designer’s vision and to ensure a product sells.
 Each item goes through a series of meetings, run-throughs, and approvals before comes anywhere near a store shelf.
 The blackface controversies in fashion are not sporadic anomalies.
 They are enabled by multiple levels of a fashion industry that’s encouraged consumers to buy in, over and over.”

 Are these just human mistakes, simply random circumstances happening around the same time which will eventually pass thanks to apologies and new diversity campaigns?
 Or are these glimpses into calculated publicity stunts which are designed to pull on subconscious emotional strings of consumers in order to direct sales of certain demographics at certain times in different directions?
-I guess, for now, only time will tell.
+I suppose, for now, only time will tell.